Veterans do not need vague career advice.

 Helpful certifications may include CompTIA A+, Network+, Security+, CySA+, Google IT Support, Google Cybersecurity, AWS Cloud Practitioner, Azure Fundamentals, Google Project Management, CAPM, PMP after enough experience, Scrum certifications, Google Analytics, HubSpot, Salesforce, QuickBooks, Power BI, and Tableau.

 Veterans may be able to use GI Bill benefits for qualifying education, training, certifications, apprenticeships, or approved programs depending on eligibility and program rules.
-The right training should match a target job, not just add another credential.
+The right training should match a target job instead of adding unrelated credentials.

 Veteran Readiness and Employment, often called VR&E, is a VA program that can help eligible veterans with service-connected disabilities prepare for, find, and maintain suitable employment through counseling, training, education, and job support.